Bangladeshi cuisine

-Bangladeshi cuisine has been shaped by the region's history and river-line geography.
+Bangladeshi cuisine has been shaped by the region's history and riverine geography.
 Bangladesh has a tropical monsoon climate.
 The staple foods of Bangladesh are rice and fish.
-The majority of Bangladeshi people are ethnic Bengali, with a minority of non-Bengalis, many used to cuisines from different traditions and regions.
+The majority of Bangladeshi people are ethnic Bengali, with a minority of non-Bengalis, many of whom are used to cuisines from different traditions and regions.

 History

-Bangladeshi culinary habits were strongly influenced by the cuisine and culture of the area's history of Mughal rulers.
-Dhaka was the Mughal capital of the Bengal Subah and a major trading center in South Asia.
-Traders, immigrants and visitors brought culinary styles from around the world, which influenced the city's cuisine.
-After Dhaka became the capital of East Bengal, Persian, Turkish and Arabic-influenced dishes became popular.
+Bangladeshi culinary habits were strongly influenced by the cuisine and culture of the area's history of e.
+After Dhaka became the capital of East Bengal; Persian, Turkish and Arabic-influenced dishes became popular.
 Black pepper and chui jhal were used to add spiciness before chili was introduced from the Americas.

 Culinary style and influences

 Rice is the staple food of Bangladesh, while fish is the most common source of protein in Bangladesh.
 There are 250 plant-based ingredients in Bangladeshi cooking.
-The use of mustard oil is common.
+The use of mustard oil was the traditional edible oil before soybean oil was introduced.